Published: March 2, 2021 | Last Updated: May 30, 2024

 A more budget-friendly true oil-based hazer is the ADJ Products Haze Generator here on Amazon.

-Hazers create a beautiful atmosphere and are popular, but they are generally more expensive than fog machines.
+Hazers create a beautiful atmosphere and are popular but are generally more expensive than fog machines.

-You can try to create your own haze by putting fans in front of your fog machine.
-This will dry the fog and disperse it more evenly to make it look more like a haze.
+You can try to create your haze by putting fans in front of your fog machine.
+This will dry the fog and disperse it more evenly, making it look more like a haze.

-Keep in mind though, that oil based haze can leave an oily residue on things – especially those close the machine.
-So don’t keep your gear with cooling fans right next to the hazer.
+Remember that oil-based haze can leave an oily residue on things – especially those near the machine.
+So don’t keep your gear with cooling fans next to the hazer.

 Fazers – The ugly offspring of a smoke machine and a hazer

-Fazers create a thin smoke, that is usually only visible when you shine your video lights through it.
+Fazers create a thin smoke, usually only visible when you shine your video lights through it.

 Fazers use a heating element to heat the water-based fluid, which is then pumped out (like smoke machines).
-A hazer, on the other hand, uses oil-based fluids and a compressor to create the particles.
+A hazer, on the other hand, creates the particles using oil-based fluids and a compressor.

 Oil-based particles are lighter and less dense than water-based particles.

-So even though the fog you get from fazers is thin, the particles are heavier than the particles from real hazers and will not stay as long in the air.
+So even though the fog you get from fazers is thin, the particles are heavier than those from real hazers and will not stay as long in the air.

-In the end, you’ll end up using a lot more fluid compared to a hazer, which over time can end up costing you more — and with less great results.
+In the end, you’ll use a lot more fluid compared to a hazer, which, over time, can cost you more—and with less great results.

-Also, keep in mind that you can’t expect great service on a fazer if something breaks, because of the lower production cost.
+Also, because of the lower production cost, you can’t expect great service on a fazer if something breaks.

-The initial cost of a true hazer is higher, but you also get a machine that can be serviced (if you buy from a reputable company), produce better results, and is cheaper to use long term.
+Although the initial cost of a true hazer is higher, you also get a machine that can be serviced (if you buy from a reputable company), produces better results, and is cheaper to use long term.

 Will my fogger/hazer/fazer set off fire alarms?

-As far as fire alarms go, whether your smoke machine, hazer, fazer will set off the alarm really depends on what kind of detectors you have.
+Regarding fire alarms, whether your smoke machine, hazer, or fazer will set off the alarm depends on what kind of detectors you have.

 Will my fogger or hazer affect the color of the light in a scene?

-Some foggers and hazers create a particulate (the fog/mist consisting of the particles) that has a slight color cast to it.
+Some foggers and hazers create particulate matter (the fog/mist consisting of the particles) with a slight color cast.

 However, it is something to be mindful of when dialing in your lights and white balance.
-If you want to create a warm scene, having a strong blue particulate demands a bit of extra work.
+To create a warm scene, having a strong blue particulate demands some extra work.

 Is the fog from a smoke machine, hazer, fazer safe to inhale?

-Generally it is safe to use smoke machines, hazers, and fazers, as long as you follow the guidelines and don’t get yourself get exposed to huge concentrations of fog.
+Generally, it is safe to use smoke machines, hazers, and phasers, as long as you follow the guidelines and don’t expose yourself to huge concentrations of fog.

 The Broadway Actors Equity report concludes that…